timofeysie/nextjs-markdown-blog/writings/counter-example.md

 In the app.module.ts file, import StoreDevtoolsModule and add it to your NgModule’s imports:

 After this, in the Chrome inspector/Redux tab, we see the actions working on the counter.
 How great is that?!

+## Summary

+Nx with NgRx is a powerful enterprise way to deal with complexity in large applications using a monorepo approach.
+Examples of actually how to test this kind of code is less covered.
+Even the official code examples wont function without some help.

+Use the hashtag #classic-counter-example and the link below on Twitter for any comments or feedback.